Pigzaum/DRPUDEC/README.md

 This repository contains all benchmark instances and the complete set of detailed results associated with the paper:

-> **"A Dynamic Drone Routing Problem with Uncertain Demand and Energy Consumption"**
+> **"A Dynamic Drone Routing Problem with Uncertain Demand and Energy Consumption" [[1](#references)]**

-The benchmark instances are derived from those of Ulmer and Thomas [[1](#references)], which we obtained directly from the first author.
+The benchmark instances are derived from those of Ulmer and Thomas [[2](#references)], which we obtained directly from the first author.
 They provided 400 instances with 500 customers each: 200 generated using a uniform distribution and 200 using a normal distribution for customer coordinates.
 From each set of 200, we randomly selected 50 and adapted them for use in this study.

-First, we reduced all pairwise distances by 15% to account for the fact that Ulmer and Thomas [[1](#references)] designed the original instances for a heterogeneous fleet (drones and ground vehicles), whereas our model only considers drones.
+First, we reduced all pairwise distances by 15% to account for the fact that Ulmer and Thomas [[2](#references)] designed the original instances for a heterogeneous fleet (drones and ground vehicles), whereas our model only considers drones.
 After scaling the distances, we removed all unreachable customers, i.e., customers who cannot be served via a drone round trip due to battery limitations.

 Then, we randomly sampled customers and created three sets of instances with $m \in \{200, 300, 400\}$, resulting in a total of 300 instances.
 In each instance, a customer node $r$ is assigned: